The 1901 Census on Ancestry.co.uk shows us that the Cowan family was living in Toronto West, Canada in the province of

 John’s grandparents emigrated to Canada from Ireland.
 His paternal grandfather Robert Cowan fought against the Fenians.
 Robert was a boot and shoemaker – had a shop on Queen Street, Toronto.
 His father Arthur William Cowan joined the Northwest Mounted Police until he injured his leg in a logging accident.
 Then he ran a cartage business in Toronto (which I believed included mail delivery) until he was kicked in the stomach by a sick horse he was tending and died several days later.

-John Arpin Allin Cowan’s army records tell us that he enlisted into the 84th Overseas Battalion, Canadian Expeditionary Force on 27th October 1915 in Toronto, he gave his trade as Steamfitter, his next of kin as his Mother Harriet Cowan of 51 Foxley St, Toronto, Ontario, and stated that he had served for 8 months with The Queen’s Own Rifles of Canada Regiment based at Moss Park Armoury, Toronto.
+John Arpin Allin Cowan’s army records tell us that he enlisted into the 84th Overseas Battalion, Canadian Expeditionary Force on 27th October 1915 in Toronto.
+He gave his trade as ‘Steamfitter’.
+His next of kin was his Mother, Harriet Cowan of 51 Foxley St, Toronto, Ontario.
+He stated that he had served for 8 months with The Queen’s Own Rifles of Canada Regiment based at Moss Park Armoury, Toronto.

 He embarked for England on 18th June 1916 on board the S.S.
 Empress of Britain.